QuantitativeCriticismLab/DICES-2025-Ovid-Speech/README.md

 ```
 ## Installation

+The repository both Python notebooks and Matlab scripts.
 The Python dependencies required to run the notebooks are listed in `requirements.txt`.

 To install them, run: